 Toddlers and babies who can climb out of their cribs and playpens even after lowering the mattress are at a risk for falling and getting hurt.
 Once you’ve noticed your child has progressed to this point, pick out a toddler bed or a twin bed with secure rails to keep them from falling.

 2. Don’t co-sleep

-My toddler was a sippie cup addict.
+My toddler was a sippy cup addict.
 Just getting the cup away from him at bedtime was a struggle.
-Still, it’s important you don’t put toddlers to bed with a sippie cup unless it’s full of water to help prevent tooth decay and cavities.
+Still, it’s important you don’t put toddlers to bed with a sippy cup unless it’s full of water to help prevent tooth decay and cavities.
 Even then, it’s best to avoid it, or you risk bed-wetting problems.

 4. Make time-out separate

 To avoid a negative association with bedtime, use an entirely different area for time-out and punishments.
 You want to make the bed a safe, peaceful place your child feels comfortable in, so avoid creating too much conflict around that concept.

 Toddlers thrive with routine and dependability.
 Bedtime is made 100 times easier if you stick to a schedule and implement a simple, basic series of steps taken before going to bed.
 That way, it’s never a surprise, and your toddler won’t fight it as much.